 For an open marriage to be successful, couples must have "unlimited love and commitment to each other" and have excellent communication and problem-solving skills.

 So if you are already having trouble communicating, an open marriage will only exacerbate your communication concerns.
-If you have specific questions about how to get started in your open marriage, please check out our chat room support groups where you can find advice from those who are in all sorts of relationships.
+If you have specific questions about how to get started in your open marriage, please check out our chat room support groups or Open Marriage FAQ where you can find advice from those who are in all sorts of relationships.